V-Sekai/manuals/changelog/2024/20241102-changelog.md

 # V-Sekai Changelog - November 2024

-- Experimental (🧪): This stage is for features that are still being tested and may not be stable.
+- Experimental (🧪): This stage is for features still being tested and may not be stable.
-- Feature complete (🎯): This stage is for features that have all planned functionality implemented.
+- Feature complete (🎯): This stage is for features with all planned functionality implemented.
-- Beta (🚧): This stage is for features that are largely complete but may still have bugs.
+- Beta (🚧): This stage is for essentially complete features that may still have bugs.
-- General release (🚀): This stage is for features that have been fully tested and are now released.
+- General release (🚀): This stage is for features that have been thoroughly tested and are now released.

 ## [Released]